Anurag9841/TechNTell/README.md

 # TechNTell

-This is the MongoDB Database file for MongoDB.
+This is the MongoDB Database file for TechNTell.